MercuryTechnologies/ghciwatch/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md).
-By participating, you are expected to uphold this code.

 ## Local Development